 Standard vs Plus Income Protection

-Generally, other choices you have included waiting and benefit period, agreed value vs indemnity and which premium structure you would like will still be available for both policy types.
+Generally, you also have the a choice of waiting and benefit period, agreed value vs indemnity and which premium structure you would like.

 Standard Income Protection